Top 16 Places To Visit In Tinsukia To Escape City Life

 Photo: Daniel Nikitin / Wikimedia Commons / Image For Representation Only

 Joypur Rainforest lies close to Tinsukia in the state of Assam and is one such secluded spot with beautiful, pristine natural beauty, abounding in biodiversity.
 On the list of places to visit in Tinsukia, Joypur Rainforest indeed provides walking trails amidst serene, lush green surroundings.
 This is an ideal retreat for nature enthusiasts and birdwatchers.
-Explore the beauty of Joypur Rainforest and find yourself reconnecting with nature among the serene landscapes of Northeast India.
+Explore the beauty of Joypur Rainforest, one of the picnic spot in Tinsukia district and find yourself reconnecting with nature among the serene landscapes of Northeast India.

 8. Na-Pukhuri